 5) Focus on what matters.
 In the fast-paced environment we live in, we don’t often slow down for long enough to reflect on or remind ourselves of what is most important to us.
 However, taking time to slow down and be introspective, and not losing sight of what you care about, can help you find the energy and willingness to pursue your goals, no matter the challenges.
 This can also help you feel more confident in yourself.

 6) Consult a psychotherapist.
-If you are feeling overwhelmed by your emotions, having difficulty coping with day-to-day stressors, noticing increased sadness, loneliness, anxiety, or anger, acting in ways that are not consistent with your core values, or simply feeling as if you could use a little more support in your life, consider talking to a psychotherapist.
+If you said yes to “is your quarter-life crisis is causing you to feel anxious or depressed?”, having difficulty coping with day-to-day stressors, noticing increased sadness, loneliness, anxiety, or anger, acting in ways that are not consistent with your core values, or simply feeling as if you could use a little more support in your life, consider talking to a psychotherapist.
 Working with a therapist can help you gain new insights and perspectives on your quarter-life crisis and help you find ways to get unstuck and move towards a more vital and rewarding life, whatever the particular challenges of your quarter-life crisis.
 Contact us here.

 New York, New Jersey, Conneticuit, Florida, California & Massachusetts

 Get Started Today

 We’re pleased you are here, and we’re committed to finding the right person to help you with your mental health.

 Step 1: Connect

 Finding the right person to help can seem challenging, which is why we offer multiple ways to connect with us.
 You can schedule a complimentary 20-minute consultation with our highly trained Clinical Coordinator, Alli Malamut, by either: